 Each individual is responsible for the completeness and accuracy of the information contained in the individual's FD Statement or PTR, even if someone else prepared, or assisted in preparing, all or part of it.
-The EIGA provides that the Attorney General may pursue either civil or criminal penalties against an individual who knowingly and willfully falsifies a Statement or fails to file a Statement required by the EIGA.
-The maximum civil penalty is \$66,190.
-The maximum criminal penalty is up to one year in prison and a fine of up to \$66,190.
+The EIGA provides that the Attorney General may pursue either civil or criminal penalties against an individual who knowingly and willfully falsifies an FD Statement or fails to file an FD Statement required by the EIGA.
+The maximum civil penalty is \$71,316.
+The maximum criminal penalty is up to one year in prison and a fine of up to \$71,316.1